Codeword stabilized (CWS) code[1]

 Description

-This family of codes strictly generalizes stabilizer codes.
-They are usually denoted by \( \mathcal{Q} = (\mathcal{G},\mathcal{C}) \) where \(\mathcal{G}\) is a graph and \(\mathcal{C}\) is a \( (n,K,d) \) binary classical code.
-From the graph we form the unique graph state (stabilizer state) \( |G \rangle \).
-From the classical code we form Pauli \(Z\)-type operators \( W_i = Z^{c_{i,1}} \otimes \cdots \otimes Z^{c_{i,n}} \), where \(c_{i,j} \) is the \(j\)-th bit of the \(i\)-th classical codeword.
-The CWS codewords are then \( | i \rangle = W_i | G \rangle \).
+The CWS construction takes in \( \mathcal{Q} = (\mathcal{G},\mathcal{C}) \), where \(\mathcal{G}\) is a graph, and where \(\mathcal{C}\) is an \((n,K,d)\) binary code.
+From the graph, we form the unique cluster state \( |\mathcal{G} \rangle \).
+From the binary code, we form Pauli \(Z\)-type operators \( W_i = Z^{c_{i,1}} \otimes \cdots \otimes Z^{c_{i,n}} \), where \(c_{i,j} \) is the \(j\)-th coordinate of the \(i\)-th classical codeword.
+The CWS codewords are then \( | i \rangle = W_i | \mathcal{G} \rangle \).

 Protection

-- Movassagh-Ouyang Hamiltonian code — The Movassagh-Ouyang codes overlap the CWS codes but neither family is contained in the other.
+- Movassagh-Ouyang Hamiltonian code— The Movassagh-Ouyang codes overlap the CWS codes but neither family is contained in the other [15].

 References